Indoor and outdoor cycling have pros and cons. Indoor bikes offer control, while outdoor bikes provide natural terrain and vitamin D.

 Indoor cycling requires less space and equipment.

-Because you don’t have to worry about the weather, you can use a stationary bike at home or join a gym that offers indoor cycling classes.
+You can use a stationary bike at home or join a gym with indoor cycling classes, so you don’t have to worry about the weather.
 You can also use an indoor bike at a gym or enter a cycling class where other people will do their workouts with you.

 A trainer or instructor is always on hand when you exercise indoors.